 You’ve completed osteopathic medical school and now it’s time to embark on your internship or residency.
 The residency timeline below provides a high level overview of what you can expect as you navigate the next few years of training.

 Take COMLEX Level 3

-Most residents complete the COMLEX Level 3 exam during their first year of residency.
+Most resident physicians complete the COMLEX Level 3 exam during their first year of residency.

 Obtain your medical license

 You’ll need to obtain state licensure in the state where you’re completing your residency training.

 If you completed an ACGME residency in Pennsylvania, Florida, or West Virginia, medical licensing boards may require you to complete extra steps:

 Start by listing out all your loans, including credit card and private loan debts, and when repayments start for each.
 Then, create a repayment plan and look into options like loan forgiveness and loan consolidation.
 For AOA members, Doctors Without Quarters offers discounted financial counseling on managing student loans.
 Learn more about financial planning.

 All resident physicians must participate in scholarly activity in order to graduate, so start thinking about your plan and talk it over with your attending physician.
 Learn more about research opportunities for residents.